starknet-edu/starknetbook/primer/README.md

 <h2 align="center">Ethereum</h2>

 Ethereum provides a platform to implement these smart contracts with the use of the [Ethereum Virtual Machine](./ethereum/ethereum_virtual_machine).
-In the Ethereum paradigm Alice's bank account information is stored in a 20-byte address called an [account](https://ethereum.org/en/whitepaper/#ethereum-accounts).
-Her account balance along with a few more fields (nonce, storageRoot, codeHash) become a "node" in a data structure called a Patricia Trie where PATRICIA stands for "Practical Algorithm to Retrieve Information Coded in Alphanumeric".
+In the Ethereum paradigm, Alice's bank account information is stored in a 20-byte address called an [account](https://ethereum.org/en/whitepaper/#ethereum-accounts).
+Her account balance along with a few more fields (nonce, storageRoot, codeHash) becomes a "node" in a data structure called a Patricia Trie where PATRICIA stands for "Practical Algorithm to Retrieve Information Coded in Alphanumeric".

 This `Trie` is a specific type of tree that encodes a `key` as a path of common prefixes to its corresponding `value`.
 So Alice's Bank Account can be found at an address("key") that points to an account ("value") in Ethereum's World State (trie).
 The tree structure of the trie allows us to obtain a cryptographic hash of each node all the way up to a single hash corresponding to the `root` similar to the Merkle tree we saw in the Bitcoin block verification.